-id_dsa, id_rsa and id_ecdsa are the users private key files.
-Notice that the public key is part of the private key so the ssh application does not use the id<>.pub files.
+id are the users private key files.
+Notice that the public key is part of the private key so the ssh application does not use the id.pub files.
 These are for the user's convenience when it is needed to convey the user's public key.
+See ssh_file for details.